Container vulnerabilities and security best practices

 - The most basic precaution that you can take to avoid image-based attacks on your containers is to always check for signatures on any image that you download and make sure that they are from trusted sources.
-Besides, you may also use trustworthy image scanning tools like Docker, Clair, Anchore, etc.
+Besides you may also use trustworthy image scanning tools like Docker, Clair, Anchore, etc.

-- The automation of processes like auditing, behavior profiling, and authorization, among others can prove beneficial for the early detection of root kernel attacks.
+- The automation of processes like auditing, behavior profiling, and authorization, among others, can prove beneficial for the early detection of root kernel attacks.
 Moreover, the hardening of kernels is a useful practice to avoid such attacks.

-- The use of container-specific OS, proper hosting of containers on a host OS kernel, network traffic separation and using third-party applications for container security are some more measures that fortify the security of containers.
+- The use of container-specific OS, proper hosting of containers on a host OS kernel, network traffic separation, and using third-party applications for container security are some more measures that fortify the security of containers.

 DevOps practices have revolutionized the way we develop applications and have multiplied the speed of delivery.
 In order to match this increased speed of delivery and its quality, we will have to bolster our security practices.
 Containers play a major role in the DevOps revolution.
 So, it is important to address major container vulnerabilities.
-But in order to address any security concerns in the long-term your SecOps and TestOps teams need to follow continuous and agile testing methodologies.
+But in order to address any security concerns in the long term, your SecOps and TestOps teams need to follow continuous and agile testing methodologies.
 Test automation and tools are always there to augment security and testing practices.
-To know how you can incorporate SecOps as a part of your DevOps culture here is an interesting whitepaper from our vault.
-Opcito has helped startups as well as enterprises in securing the IT infrastructure.
+To know how you can incorporate SecOps as a part of your DevOps culture, here is an interesting whitepaper from our vault.
+Opcito has helped startups as well as enterprises in securing their IT infrastructure.
 Get in touch with us to see how you can make your Dev, Sec, and Ops team work together more efficiently.